bruckmann/cryptography-study/README.md

 # Cryptography studies

-Repository with the basics of encryption and some algorithms and encryption.
+Repository with the basics of encryption and some algorithms of encryption.

 Inside the `src` folder will be all the encryption algorithms, and inside the `docs` folder will be the study material about each algorithm.